top of page

 No, but documents that transfer ownership or are recorded usually do.

-No. Most must be notarized at the time of signing.
+No. They must be notarized at the time of signing.

 Can multiple signers be notarized at once?